rescrv/HyperDex/doc/concepts.rst

 feasible locations for the matching objects.
 This geometric mapping enables efficient searches that do not require enumerating across every object in the system.
-The following sections detail how HyperDex places servers and objects in the Hyperspace, and addresses classic problems with using high dimensional data-structures.
+The following sections detail how HyperDex places servers and objects in the Hyperspace, and address classic problems with using high dimensional data-structures.

 Node and Object Placement